TheochemUI/eOn/docs/source/user_guide/ext_pot.md

 existing file, so `./ext_pot` and an absolute path both work.
 A command line with arguments (`python wrapper.py`) or a name looked up on `PATH` is passed to the shell unchanged and therefore has to be written so it resolves from the exchange directory: give the script an absolute path.
+On Windows, `cmd.exe` does not honor a shebang: a resolved script whose first line names python, or whose name ends in `.py`, is invoked as `python <script>`.
 A wrapper that needs to reach files in the directory eOn runs in finds that directory in the environment variable `EON_EXTPOT_RUN_DIR`.
 ```

 ### Input file (`from_eon_to_extpot`)